Ormskirk, England—for education majors

 - Roundtrip airport transportation from Manchester to Ormskirk

-Application deadline is FEBRUARY 1, 2013.
-You can pick up an application in the Study Abroad Office, Center for Student Engagement.
+Application deadline is FEBRUARY 1, 2017.
+You can pick up an application in the Center for Global Education, Lebegern Learning Commons.
 Applications must be accompanied by deposit payment of $200, non-refundable after February 1.
-Remaining balance is due March 15, 2013.
+Remaining balance is due March 15, 2017.

 *Financial aid and scholarships are not available for summer study abroad programs.